nasa/fprime/docs/UsersGuide/gds/gds-cli.md

 ## Conclusion

-The user should now be able to successfully use the GDS cli to connect to a running GDS, send commands, receive events and telemetry, and filter the results to be managable.
+The user should now be able to successfully use the GDS cli to connect to a running GDS, send commands, receive events and telemetry, and filter the results to be manageable.
 All this is done through the command line using this tool.